jslefche/sem_book/docs/06-Multigroup_models.md

 ## 2 c ***
 ```

 You'll note that the outputs are roughly equivalent (owing to slight differences in the estimation procedures for each package).
-Critically, the coefficient for the path from $x -> y$ is the same in both groups.
+Critically, the coefficient for the path from $z -> y$ is the same in both groups.

 ## Grace & Jutila (1999): A Worked Example